 A: When you enroll in Medicare Part D (prescription drug plan) coverage, you will – depending on your plan – likely pay a monthly premium, an annual deductible, and coinsurance (a percentage of cost of your prescription drugs) or copays.

-Premiums vary by plan and by geographic region, but the average monthly cost of a stand-alone prescription drug plan (PDP) is $41.21/month in 2019, weighted by 2018 enrollment, and including both basic and enhanced plans.
+Premiums vary by plan and by geographic region (and the state you retire can also affect your Part D costs) but the average monthly cost of a stand-alone prescription drug plan (PDP) is $41.21/month in 2019, weighted by 2018 enrollment, and including both basic and enhanced plans.
 [Part D premiums are higher for people with incomes above $85,000 or $170,000 for a married couple; this is based on income tax returns from two years prior, since those are the most recent returns on file at the start of the plan year.
 There’s an appeals process you can use to contest the income-related premium adjustment if you’ve had a life-change event that has reduced your income since then.]

 The maximum annual deductible in 2019 for Medicare Part D plans is $415, up from $405 in 2018.
 But not all plans have deductibles, and some have deductibles that are lower than the maximum allowed.

 After the deductible is met, PDP policyholders pay copays or coinsurance (typically 25 percent of the cost of their drugs) during their initial coverage period until the total of their prescription drug costs (including what they’ve paid and what the plan has paid, which is typically the other 75 percent of the cost of the drugs) reaches $3,820 in 2019 (up from $3,750 in 2018).
 The deductible is included in the portion that the beneficiary pays, so if your deductible is $415, that counts towards the $3,820 initial coverage threshold.